d0x2f/d0x2f.github.io/blog/content/the-vhs-project/index.md

 as possible.
 This allows the ADC to digitise the interesting parts of the signal using all the resolution it supports.

+To centre the signal, you can either enable AC coupling or use DC coupling and adjust the bias pots next to each BNC input.
+AC coupling effectively removes the DC component and centres the signal automatically in a way I don't fully understand 🤷‍♂️.

 Once you're confident that you have the signal nicely centred in the capture range, increase the amplifier gain incrementally until you see some clipping, then take it back one step.
 It's not easy to do all this